rust-lang/trait-system-refactor-initiative/notes/next-solver/impl-shadowing-via-env.md

 If the cycle is non-productive, we use `NoSolution` as the initial result and rerun after successfully normalizing to `T`.
 The next iteration then uses this provisional result and succeeds, shadowing the impl.
 This causes `<T as Trait>::Assoc` to be a rigid alias.
 Rerunning the cycle yet again now fails to equate `T` with the alias.

+## Could we fix it?

-#### Always treating cycles during the shadowing check as non-productive
+### Always treating cycles during the shadowing check as non-productive

 This would cause the above example compile and would avoid this breakage.
 However, it causes eager `ParamEnv` normalization to impact behavior.
 If the cyclic reasoning is non-productive during eager normalization, we'd normalize the where-bound to `T: Trait`.
 At this point, it would shadow any future normalizations of `<T as Trait>::Assoc`.
 It would also cause us to no longer shadow normalization of `<T::Assoc as Trait>::Assoc` as `<T as Trait>::Assoc` is no longer rigid.